 Eggplant can keep in the freezer for 8 to 12 months.
 To freeze eggplant, the fruit is washed, peeled, sliced, blanched, cooled, dewatered, vacuum packed, and subsequently frozen as fast as possible.
 You can also fry your eggplant instead of blanching before freezing it.
 Use the deoiling machine to remove excess oil.
 Eggplant puree, roasted eggplant, and eggplant dishes like eggplant Parmesan or eggplant meatballs can also be frozen.

 Drying eggplant is an alternative method to extend its shelf life.
 Dried eggplant can be used in different kinds of meals, instant soups, and sauces.
 For drying eggplant, fresh eggplants are washed and sliced and then dried in a drying machine such as hot air drying oven.

 Dried eggplant can be further processed into flour which enriches the diet and brings health benefits.
 To produce eggplant flour, dried eggplant slices are ground into powder form with a grinder.

 3) How to preserve eggplant by pickling?

 Eggplant can be pickled in the following process:

 1. Wash the eggplant 2.
 Cut the eggplant into quarters 3.
 Salt it 4.
-Rinse through water 5.
+Rinse with water 5.
 Dewatering 6.
 Drying in the food dryer 7.
 Put in the glass jar 8.
-Boil the mixture of soy sauce, water, sugar and vinegar.
+Boil the mixture of soy sauce, water, sugar, and vinegar.
 Cool down to 80℃ and pour into the jar 9.
 Refrigerate after 60 minutes.